itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 </details>
 ```

- The next seven fields in the `Model` object correspond to default update functions called interally by a function called `update!`.
-The default functions are as follows:
+ The next seven fields in the `Model` object correspond to update functions called interally by a function called `update!`.
+For simplicity, we will use the following functions:

-- `fixed_withdraw`: withdraw a fixed amount from intestments on each time step starting at a specified age
+- `fixed_withdraw`: withdraw a fixed amount from investments on each time step starting at a specified age
 - `fixed_investment`: invest a fixed amount on each time step until a specified age is reached
 - `fixed_income`: recieve a fixed income (e.g., social security, or pension) on each time step starting at a specified age
 - `fixed_inflation`: a fixed yearly inflation rate used to adjust interest (i.e., growth) earned on investments